lkwdwrd/docblock-format-helper/README.md

  */
  ```

-When writing a docblock It will automatically when you start a docblock by
+When you start a docblock by typing '/\*\*' it will fill in the rest of the
-typing '/\*\*'.
-It will detect you are in a docblock and add the '\*' characters
+block when you hit enter.
+It will then detect you are in a docblock and
+automatically add the '\*' characters when you go to a new line.
+Finally, when
-for you.
-And it will know when you hit return after the '\*/' of your docblock
+you are at the end of a docblock and hit return after the '\*/' it will remove
-and remove the extra space from your indentation.
+the extra space from your indentation so you can just continue coding.